JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 `classes` is described under [Convenience methods](@ref) below).

 Unfortunately, code not written with the preservation of categorical levels in mind poses special problems.
-To help with this, MLJBase provides three utility methods: `int` (for converting a `CategoricalValue` or `CategoricalString` into an integer, the ordering of these integers being consistent with that of the pool),
+To help with this, MLJModelInterface provides three utility methods: `int` (for converting a `CategoricalValue` or `CategoricalString` into an integer, the ordering of these integers being consistent with that of the pool),